Charan-696/Pet-Store-management-/miniproject2/README.md

 to download the node modules go to the miniproject2 folder and press the command --- npm install (all the node modules and dependencies will be downloaded)

-#The commands to run the project
+-----The commands to run the project-----
 Step 1: split the terminal into 2 parts.
-(1 to run the server and other to start the react app) Step 2: on the right terminal make sure its on the public folder (cd public) and press the command --- node Server.js Step 3: Now on the left terminal press the command --- npm start Wait for few minuties and the app starts running.
+(1 to run the server and other to start the react app).

+Step 2: on the right terminal make sure its on the public folder (cd public) and press the command --- node Server.js.

+Step 3: Now on the left terminal press the command --- npm start.

+Wait for few minuties and the app starts running.